Transcript: Antioxidants in a Pinch

 Dried Indian gooseberries may be the healthiest snack on the planet.
 Two hundred times the antioxidant content of blueberries.
-So, most antioxidant content per serving, but ounce for ounce, dried herbs and spices pack, on average, the greatest antioxidant punch.
+So, most antioxidants per serving; but ounce for ounce, dried herbs and spices pack, on average, the greatest antioxidant punch.
 For example, herbs and spices may max out at ten times the antioxidant power of nuts and seeds.
-But, look, it’s easy to eat an ounce of nuts.
+But, look, I mean, it’s easy to eat an ounce of nuts.
 Not so easy, an ounce of nutmeg.
 So, but look, some herbs and spices are so off-the-chart amazing, that even just a small pinch can go a long way.

-Now whenever I eat anything, I always try to think of ways I can add something to boost the nutrition in the end.
+Now, whenever I eat anything, I always try to think of ways I can add something to boost the nutrition in the end.
 Can I throw in some greens or beans?
-Can I sprinkle herbs or spice on top?
+Can I sprinkle herbs or spices on top?
 But which are the most powerful?
-Here’s a teaspoon of oregano -- one of the best.
+Here’s a teaspoon of oregano, one of the best.
 And cinnamon.
-But both beaten out by marjoram, which is in the oregano family, but more than 50% more powerful than oregano.
-So if instead of oregano, you sprinkled marjoram, you’d be up to here.
+But both beaten out by marjoram, which is in the oregano family—but more than 50% more powerful than oregano.
+So, if instead of oregano, you sprinkled marjoram, you’d be up to here.

 Next: allspice.
 Then, dried lemon balm, which makes a really nice tea.
 I used to grow it in my garden.
 And speaking of tea: dried peppermint.
-Try sprinkling dried mint on salads, foccacia, tabouli, it goes good in Indian dishes...
+Try sprinkling dried mint on salads, foccacia, tabbouleh, and it goes good in Indian dishes.
 It’s always a good idea to have some around.

-In a few minutes, you can microwave a sweet potato, mash it up with some cinnamon and cloves for a nice kind of pumpkin pie taste, and you have a cheap, simple, easy snack -- snack! -- with more antioxidants than some people get all day long!
-For example, Egg McMuffin for breakfast, Big Mac for lunch, then an 8-oz. filet mignon for supper, even with a few sprigs of parsley on top.
-Our “pumpkin pie” sweet potato may have the antioxidant power of nearly a week’s worth of the Standard American Diet in one healthy snack.
+In a few minutes, you can microwave a sweet potato, mash it up with some cinnamon and cloves for a nice kind of pumpkin pie taste, and you have a cheap, simple, easy snack—snack!—with more antioxidants than some people get all day long!
+For example, Egg McMuffin for breakfast, Big Mac for lunch, then an 8-ounce filet mignon for supper, even with a few sprigs of parsley on top.
+Our “pumpkin pie” sweet potato may have the antioxidant power of nearly a week’s worth of the Standard American Diet, in one healthy snack.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is transcript contributed by Bruce A. Hamilton.